 Since retiring, Barbara still uses her car every day.
-Our Mature Driver Review gave Barbara a chance to top-up the skills she’s developed since passing her test 50 years ago.
+Our Mature Driver Review is a refresher driving course for seniors, which gave Barbara a chance to top-up the skills she’s developed since passing her test 50 years ago.
 Watch the video to see Barbara’s story, or find out more about our Mature Driver Review.

 Getting older doesn’t necessarily spell the end for driving, and here at IAM RoadSmart we’re keen on encouraging and empowering older drivers for as long as it’s safe to do so.
 With that in mind, below are some of our top tips for older drivers: